ashiknasim/portfolio/README.md

 LOGISTICS COORDINATOR

 • Monitored quality, quantity, delivery times, and transport costs of automobile spareparts.

-Managed vehicle inflow and outflow, vehicle service, job cards, troubleshooting vehicle issues etc.
+• Managed vehicle inflow and outflow, vehicle service, job cards, troubleshooting vehicle issues etc.

-• Received outstanding feedback for providing attentiveness and patience when assisting dissatisfied customers.Contributed to business growth by ensuring that customerswere satisfied with service and quality.
-Documented and scoped actions taken to resolve issues after service calls.
+• Received outstanding feedback for providing attentiveness and patience when assisting dissatisfied customers.

+• Contributed to business growth by ensuring that customerswere satisfied with service and quality.

+• Documented and scoped actions taken to resolve issues after service calls.

 **RALDIA EVENTS, TRIVANDRUM	(2019-2021)**

 WAREHOUSE EXECUTIVE

 •	Ensured that inventory levels are maintained at appropriate levels and review ways to reduce stock levels and make cost savings and Monitor stock movements.

 •	Supervised staff from different departments to provide constructive feedback and recommendations for improvement.